Volas171/mindustry.io-plugin/README.md

  this is a outdated version since they stopped making it opensource     *hmm i wonder why*

-anyways , for precompiled binaries check actions tab
+Anyways , for precompiled binaries check actions tab.

 ### Setup:
-you will need a settings.json at mod directory ,the content on the .json is unknown but if you understand enough you can make your own by reading the code at ioMain.java
+you will need a settings.json at mod directory ,the content on the .json is unknown but if you understand enough you can make your own by reading the code.